 If the decision by the university is in your favour, you would then receive a formal conditional offer of a place on our teacher training programmes.
-Any offer would be conditional on successfully passing the QTS Literacy and Numeracy Skills Tests before enrolment in late August/early September (conditions include receiving a satisfactory Enhanced DBS check, a clear Health Check, completing Subject Knowledge Enhancement training etc.).
+Any offer would be subject to you satisfying any conditions that had been agreed prior to enrolment in late August/early September (conditions include receiving a satisfactory Enhanced DBS check, a clear Health Check, completing Subject Knowledge Enhancement training etc.).

 Your teacher training would then commence from the start of the academic year (i.e. first working day in September).

 What’s the difference between the School Direct salaried and non-salaried routes?

-School Direct (Tuition Fee) is a school-led, one-year initial teacher training programme that equips our trainees with 1) a wealth of classroom experience, 2) a full PGCE, and 3) QTS (Qualified Teacher Status).
+School Direct (Tuition Fee) is a school-led, one-year initial teacher training programme that equips our trainees with 1) a wealth of classroom experience, 2) a full PGCE or PGCert, and 3) QTS (Qualified Teacher Status).
 This route is also referred to as the Non-Salaried route.
 This programme is run by our experienced team of educators, whilst also benefiting from the academic rigour and expertise of the staff at our partner university.

 You will work closely with an experienced mentor and will undertake school placements in contrasting settings.
 Whilst you are a part of the team from day one, you are not expected to teach classes independently until you and your school feel you are ready.

 The School Direct (Salaried) route means that you are employed for the maximum of a year by one of our partnership schools.
 You are paid at least point 1 of the unqualified teacher pay spine.You do not have to pay any fees for your training.
 You gain QTS (Qualified Teacher Status) status at the end of your training.